 My passion lies in the pastoral area of school.
 I know that happy and content children are those who achieve most in school and the wellbeing of each child is my top priority.
 I love to see children blossom in confidence and to achieve more than they ever thought possible.

 I have been a coach with both a FOBISIA and Nord Anglia Games team and enjoyed watching the teams achieve their dreams of success through hard work, determination and superb teamwork.
-I always love being involved in afterschool activities and look forward to offering different opportunities in NAS Dubai.
+I always love being involved in afterschool activities and hope that as COVID restrictions ease those will begin again.
+I am passionate about Global Campus and the wonderful opportunities it gives our fabulous students.

-I am moving to Dubai with my husband, Mark and two daughters, Bella and Poppy.
-The girls will be attending NAS Dubai in Year 4 and Year 3 respectively.
+I live in Dubai with my husband, Mark and two daughters, Bella and Poppy.
+The girls attend NAS Dubai and next year will move into Year 6 and Year 5 respectively.
 We love to go to the cinema, support Irish Rugby, watch (and in my husband’s case, play) cricket and generally work hard and play hard.